makerforgetech/dmt-labs.github.io/_posts/2023-10-10-pi-5-deep-dive.md

 ## Conclusion

 The Raspberry Pi 5 is a welcome upgrade to the Pi 3B+ and offers a number of improvements that will benefit the Modular Biped project.
-The main benefits are the dual MIPI CSI camera ports, the increased CPU and RAM, and the power button.
+The main benefits are the dual CSI camera ports, the increased CPU and RAM, and the power button.

 For very little effort, the project could be upgraded to use the Pi 5 and this would allow for the use of two cameras for 3D imaging and localisation.
 The increased CPU and RAM may also allow for the removal of the Coral USB Accelerator, which would reduce the cost and power consumption of the project.